Reading

 What is Jesus saying here?

-In Matthew 6 our Lord Jesus gives us a pattern for pray (as opposed to empty phrases and false prayer-types), and one of the segments of that prayer is,
+In Matthew 6 our Lord Jesus gives us a pattern for prayer (as opposed to empty phrases and false cantations).
+One of the segments of that model is,

-“… And forgive us our debts, and we also have forgiven our debtors.”
+“… And forgive us our debts, as we also have forgiven our debtors.”

-Jesus tells us that we should be regularly praying to God and in that to be bringing this to God.
+Jesus tells us that we should be regularly praying to God, praying about forgiveness.

 But is Jesus speaking of salvation here when giving us wisdom on forgiveness?

-Jesus is speaking to believers, to those _already_ saved.
+Jesus is speaking to believers, His flock, God’s people.

-As with Israel being given the law _after_ they were brought out of Egypt, so God saves us UNTO good works, a big important one being forgiveness.
+As Israel were given the law _after_ they were rescued out of Egypt, so God saves us UNTO good works.
+And a big important work is forgiveness.

 * Loving God,